Skip to main content

 We see the components of Plan B—the alternative to business as usual—in new technologies already on the market.
 On the energy front, for example, an advanced-design wind turbine can produce picture of cars in traffic as much energy as an oil well.
 Japanese engineers have designed a vacuum-sealed refrigerator that uses only one eighth as much electricity as those marketed a decade ago.
 Gas-electric hybrid automobiles, getting 55 miles per gallon, are easily twice as efficient as the average vehicle on the road.

 Numerous countries are providing models of the different components of Plan B. Denmark, for example, today gets 20% of its electricity from wind and has plans to push this to 50% by 2030.
-Similarly, Brazil is on its way to automotive fuel self-sufficiency.
-With highly efficient sugarcane-based ethanol supplying 40% of its automotive fuel in 2005, it could phase out gasoline within a matter of years.
+Brazil, using highly efficient sugarcane-based ethanol, could achieve automotive fuel self-sufficiency within a matter of years.

 With food, India—using a small-scale dairy production model that relies almost entirely on crop residues as a feed source—has more than quadrupled its milk production since 1970, overtaking the United States to become the world's leading milk producer.
 Fish farming advances in China, centered on the use of an ecologically sophisticated carp polyculture, have made China the first country where fish farm output exceeds oceanic catch.
 The United States—which retired one tenth of its cropland, most of it highly erodible, and shifted to conservation tillage practices—has reduced soil erosion by 40% over the last 20 years.
 At the same time, the nation's farmers expanded the grain harvest by more than one fifth.
 We see what a Plan B world could look like in the reforested mountains of South Korea.
 Once a barren, almost treeless country, the 65% of South Korea now covered by forests has checked flooding and soil erosion, returning a high degree of environmental stability to the Korean countryside.